JasonMolisani/CS-490---Project-2/README.md

 11. Display images in inline
     - **Unresolved** - Currently unattempted
 12. Display urls as hyperlink
     - **Unresolved** - Currently unattempted
+13. MessageHistory now parses html tags that are included in messages.
+I should add a method to the bot the screens and cleans incoming messages to prevent abuse
+    - **Unresolved** - Currently unattempted